Home RecipesSide Dishes Maple Roasted Parsnips

 by Tansy Boggon

 I love the sweet, earthy flavour of parsnips.
-Yet, not everyone likes them as I do.
+Yet not everyone likes them as I do.
 It seems that parsnips are an acquired taste and texture.

-I guess only those of you who enjoy parsnips would have found yourself on this page.
+I guess only those of you who enjoy parsnips would have found yourself on this recipe page.
 However, if you’re reading because you’re curious, I hope I can help you fall in love with parsnips, too—or, at the very least, combine them in your diet occasionally.

 Parsnips are closely related to carrots.
 They have a similar sweetness but are more nutty and earthy in flavour.
 It is this flavour people either enjoy or don’t.